AE Divisional News

 Special Sets: Each case is permitted to have only ONE special set hearing on the online calendar, unless specifically authorized by the Court.
 For cases that have more than one pending motion, the parties need to work together and have all the motions heard at one time on the Court's trial docket.
 See Divisional Instructions for more detailed information.

 Motions for Summary Final Judgment, unless based on a default, will not be heard on the UMC Calendar and must be specially set. ***Uncontested motions for summary judgment are to be set on the UMC CALENDAR.

 Foreclosures - Cases Assigned to Div.
 AE

-Some trials will continue to be scheduled in Div.
-AW.
-For Division AE cases, motions to continue a hearing or trial currently set in Div.
-AW will be heard on the Division AE UMC calendar (see below for more detailed information regarding UMC hearings).
+Some foreclosure trials will continue to be scheduled before senior judges.
+For Division AE cases, motions to continue a hearing or trial currently set before a senior judge will be heard on the Division AE UMC calendar (see below for more detailed information regarding UMC hearings).
 ALL MOTIONS TO RESET SALE DATE OR CONTINUE A HEARING OR TRIAL MUST BE SET FOR HEARING PRIOR TO THE SCHEDULED DATE.

-Uncontested Summary Judgment motions will continue to be scheduled online and the motions will be heard by an alternate in judge Div.
-AW.
-At this time, all contested motions are to be scheduled pursuant to the divisional instructions.
-Depending on the amount of hearings set, this procedure may change in the future.
+Uncontested Summary Judgment motions will continue to be scheduled online and the motions will be heard by a senior judge.
+Contested motions are to be scheduled pursuant to the divisional instructions.
+Depending on the number of hearings set, this procedure may change.
 Please check for updates in the future.